25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 ## Dependency Injection

-ASP.NET Core supports the [Dependency Injection](../../../Concepts/Designs/Design_Patterns.md) (DI) software design pattern, which is a technique for achieving _Inversion of Control_ (IoC) between classes and their dependencies.
+ASP.NET Core supports the [Dependency Injection](../../../Concepts/Designs/Design_Patterns.md) (DI) software design pattern, which is a technique for achieving _Inversion of Control_ (IoC) between classes and their dependencies

-- Dependency injection, a development pattern which encourages loose coupling between components.
+- Dependency injection, a development pattern which encourages loose coupling between components

-Services are typically registered in the app's Startup.ConfigureServices method.
+Services are typically registered in the app's Startup.ConfigureServices method

 - The `Startup.ConfigureServices` method accepts one parameter an instance of the `IServiceCollection` named `services`.
 This object exposes a handful of helpful methods that allow you to configure your dependency injection logic:
   1. `AddScoped`: We get the same instance within the scope of a given HTTP request but a new instance across different HTTP requests